Wilsondo/Know-its-off/README.md

 Then go to `src/axios` and change the baseURL to a domain that you own.

 Next run `yarn build` to make the static files for the website.

 Copy the default file in `/nginx` to `/etc/nginx/sites-available` and restart the nginx service.

 Then copy the contents of the `build` folder to `/var/www/html`.

-Lastly, you can run the service with`flask run &`.
+Lastly, run the service with`flask run &`.

 ## Contributing